-While many casual users know about the Command Prompt, few have heard about Windows PowerShell.
-PowerShell is a tool that's much more powerful than the Command Prompt.
-I n a way, it 's also intended to replace the Command Prompt, as it delivers more power and control over the Windows operating system.
-That's why we decided to get a taste of PowerShell and then explain to all our readers what this tool is, why it is so powerful and who tends to use it more often.
+While many casual users know about the Command Prompt, only a few have heard about Windows PowerShell.
+PowerShell is a much more powerful tool than the Command Prompt.
+It is also intended to replace the Command Prompt, as it delivers more power and control over the Windows operating system.
+That's why we decided to get a taste of PowerShell and explain to all our readers what this tool is, why it is so powerful and who tends to use it more often.
 Let's see what PowerShell is and what you can do with it:

-Windows PowerShell is a shell developed by Microsoft for purposes of task automation and configuration management.
-This powerful shell is based on the .NET framework and it includes a command-line shell and a scripting language.
+Windows PowerShell is a shell initially developed by Microsoft for the purposes of task automation and configuration management.
+PowerShell is now an open source project, and it can be installed on Windows, macOS, and Linux platforms.
+This shell is based on the .NET framework, and it includes a command-line shell and a scripting language.

 The first version of PowerShell was released in November 2006 for Windows XP, Windows Server 2003 and Windows Vista.
-T he latest version of PowerShell is Windows PowerShell 5.0 and it is delivered by default with Windows 10.
+The latest version of PowerShell is Windows PowerShell 5.1, and it is delivered 2016 as part of Windows 10 Anniversary Update and Windows Server 2016.
 It also works with Windows Server 2008 R2, Windows Server 2012 and Windows Server 2012 R2, Windows 7 Service Pack 1 and Windows 8.1 (Pro and Enterprise editions).

 What can you do with PowerShell?

-PowerShell's capabilities allow you to simplify and automate tedious and repetitive tasks by creating scripts and combining multiple commands together.
+PowerShell's capabilities allow you to simplify and automate tedious and repetitive tasks by creating scripts and combining multiple commands.

-The fastest way to open PowerShell in Windows 10 is to use Cortana's search field from the taskbar.
+The fastest way to open PowerShell in Windows is to use Cortana's search field from the taskbar.
 Enter the keyword "powershell" and then click or tap the Windows PowerShell search result.

 Who tends to use PowerShell regularly?

-Without any doubt, PowerShell is the weapon of choice for many IT administrators.
-And for good reason, since it can tremendously simplify management operations and effort in large corporate networks.
+Without any doubt, PowerShell is the weapon of choice for many IT administrators, since it can simplify the management operations in large corporate networks.

-As you can see from this article, Windows PowerShell is an incredibly powerful tool that is included in Windows.
+As you can see from this article, Windows PowerShell is an incredibly powerful tool that is included in Windows, and that is available for many other operating systems.
 It brings many benefits to power-users and IT professionals.
-If you're an IT administrator and you use PowerShell regularly, please leave us a comment and share your experience with it.
-We'd love to hear how you are using this tool in your daily work.
+However, casual users can benefit from using it too.
+Try it out, read our tutorials, and let us know your opinion about PowerShell.
+Leave a comment below and share your perspective.